brootware/regex-performance-benchmark/README.md

 # regex-performance-benchmark

-A repository to demonstrate and compare regular expression between rust and golang
+A repository to demonstrate and compare regular expression performance between rust and golang for matching and replacing.